 Overall Untitled Goose Game is a brilliantly realised title that kept me hooked for its somewhat limited duration.
 It is one of those games that warms the heart, whilst putting a smile on your face.
 Even at only 4 hours long, I would venture to say it is probably a contender for my game of the year.
 If you’re a fan of quirky, avian based puzzle games, this is for you.

-Untitled Goose Game scores a 9 out of 10.
-It would have scored higher, but a troublesome goose swooped in and stole some of my number keys.
+I would have allocated am arbitrary number, but a troublesome goose swooped in and stole some of my number keys.
+Let me know in the comments what you thought about this quirky puzzler.

 Follow me on Twitter @gameswithtoasty, or join the Games With Toasty Facebook page here for exclusive updates on the future of the blog, as well as notifications for when the latest articles drop.
 Happy gaming.